opendistro/for-elasticsearch-docs/docs/ism/policies.md

 }
 ```

-You can use the same `ctx` variables as the `notification` operation.
+You can use the same options for `ctx` variables as the `notification` operation.

 ### snapshot